How Beijing's influence is changing Hong Kong protests | DW | 07.09.2020

 "A small group of anti-China rioters tried to incite opposition to the government's decision to postpone the legislative council election, which is an act that defied existing laws and the national will," the liaison office said in a statement.

-Although this weekend's demonstrations are similar to what Hong Kong experienced last year, experts pointed out that the legal landscape has changed dramatically.
+Although this weekend's demonstrations are similar to what the city experienced last year, experts have pointed out that the legal landscape has changed dramatically.

 "Last year, there were still cases in which protests were authorized, whereas none have been recently," Jeff Wasserstrom, a historian of modern China at the University of California, Irvine, told DW.